yellobyte/DacESP32/README.md

 In **VSCode/PlatformIO** click the **platformio sidebar icon**, open the **libraries** view, search for DacESP32 and click on **Add to Project**.

-All examples were build & tested with ArduinoIDE V1.8.19/2.2.1 and VSCode/PlatformIO (Core 6.1.11 - Home 3.4.4).
+All examples were build & tested with ArduinoIDE V2.3.4/ESP32 Core V3.0.7 and VSCode/PlatformIO[PIOArduino] (Core 6.1.16 - Home 3.4.4) with ESP32 Core V3.1.0.

+As of library **version 2.0.0** the Arduino ESP32 Core version **3.0.0** or higher is required for a successful build.
+The library has been redesigned and now uses *driver/dac_oneshot.h* and *driver/dac_cosine.h* instead of the deprecated *driver/dac.h*.

 As of library **version 1.1.0** certain library parameters can be altered with **build options**.
 There is no need to edit parameter definitions in DacESP32.cpp anymore.
 Build options can be customized as follows: